-A successful family-run business committed to investing in customer service, product choice and value for money.
+A successful family-run business committed to investing in customer service, product choice and value for money for promotional mugs.

 The name of the company originated from its early address on Prince William Street in Liverpool.
 It was established in 1937 as a wholesale glass and china distribution business by Ray Sanders.

 After World War 2, Prince William Pottery began to specialise in printed mugs as automated printing processes became more effective and demand grew for commemorative and promotional mugs.

 By 1952, the company was in a strong position to produce large volumes of printed mugs in readiness for the coronation of Queen Elizabeth II.

 As prosperity returned to the UK economy during the 1950s and 60s - and as growing numbers of companies became more aware of how effective promotional products could be - so the fortunes of Prince William Pottery were transformed.